rogeriolino/jquery-idletimer/README.md

 Simple javascript client idle control.

 For support of multiple tabs usage, the idle time is stored into browser cookie.
-Then script **don't work** on direct file:// access.
+Then this script **don't work** on direct file:// access.